GOLOKKU/shortcode/README.md

 Windows
 Graavlm located at `C:\Java`

-Note this is only tested on ubuntu WSL 1 20.04 if you found any problem you can [Report here](https://github.com/GOLOKKU/shortcode/issues)
+Note version 0.3 are not tested yet if you found any problem you can [Report here](https://github.com/GOLOKKU/shortcode/issues)

 License [MIT](https://github.com/GOLOKKU/Graalvm-Java-Install/blob/main/LICENSE)